 If you are sending a photograph, you should keep the headshot professional.
 You should dress in a suit, shirt, and tie.
 Whatever you do, don’t use a selfie of yourself on the beach or flexing in the gym!

 Make a contact list of previous employers and clients and remind them that you are available.
 Keep emails short, polite and professional.
-Companies may be struggling in the same way as you.
-You may not be the first to send them similar messages, so don’t expect a reply or job offer to materialise magically.
+Companies may be struggling in the same way as you are.
+You may not be the first to send them similar messages, so don’t expect a reply or job offer to magically materialise.

 Update your LinkedIn profile.
 Does it represent you right now?
 Is it professional and accurate?
 Keep your LinkedIn account separate from your Facebook account.
 LinkedIn is a professional forum, so it requires a professional persona.
 Keep your private images and political opinions for your friends and family on Facebook.

 Try and resist posting on social media groups about how bored you are or slating companies and job vacancies.
-Other operators and prospective employers can see your posts.
+Other operators and prospective employers can see your posts and they stay online long after you have forgotten about them.
 Aim not to be remembered for all the wrong reasons.

 For a Close Protection Operative, keeping fit should be as routine as getting dressed in the morning.